 You may need to do several treatment sessions before you see results.
-A 2007 case study involving two people with lichen nitidus found that the condition cleared up after 18 to 20 UVB light treatments.
+A involving two people with lichen nitidus found that the condition cleared up after 18 to 20 UVB light treatments.

 These are ointments or gels containing inflammation-reducing corticosteroids, such as cortisone.
 Just make sure to only use them as directed by your doctor.
 Using them too often or over a long period of time can cause permanent thinning of the skin.

 These include a cream called pimecrolimus and an ointment called tacrolimus.
 Calcineurin inhibitors help to slow the release of T cells by your immune system.

 Remember, lichen nitidus results from an excess of T cells.
 Again, make sure to closely follow your doctor’s instructions, as using them too much can affect kidney function.

 Antihistamines include medications, such as diphenhydramine (Benadryl), that help to treat cold or allergy symptoms.
 They can also help to reduce inflammation and itching caused by lichen nitidus.
 Diphenhydramine (Benadryl) is available as a topical anti-itch cream on Amazon.